mrcore5/framework/README.md

 ## Mrcore5 Framework v2.0

-Version 2.0 works with Laravel 5.2.
-Use version 1.0 for Laravel 5.1.

-Mrcore is a set of Laravel and Lumen components used to build various systems.
+Mrcore is a set of Laravel components used to build various systems.
 It is a framework, a development platform and a CMS.
 It is a modularized version of Laravel providing better package development support.
 Think of Laravel 4.x workbenches on steroids.